 Anselmo:

-Day 1 – October 21- Porto Cathedral – Povoa de Varzim – After two false starts (due to my friend Pedro’s professional obligations), we finally started our Way: backpack on our backs and we set off from Oporto’s Cathedral, with full courage and confidence.
+Day 1 – October 21- Porto Cathedral – Povoa de Varzim – After two false starts (due to my friend Pedro’s professional obligations), we finally started our Way: backpacks on our backs and we set off from Oporto’s Cathedral, with full courage and confidence.
 It was an excellent day for walking, but if it hadn’t been for the famous northerlies from time to time it would have been perfect.

 We managed to walk to Póvoa de Varzim and arrived at the end of the afternoon.
 I went into a real estate office and politely asked if they knew of a place where we could spend the night.
 They indicated a local accommodation nearby and when we got there, the phone number was on the door.
 We called lots of times, without success, until a man who was passing by told us that it was closed because the lady was ill.
 However, he kindly informed us of another one, about 1 KM away.